wangjwchn/scal/README.md

 Use `python3 run.py`

-# Requirement
+# Requirements

+0. Implement your queue in `src/datastructures/hackathonq_cpp.h`
 1. K should be configurable (use macro)
-2. Size of queue is 8 MB, each entry 8 bytes.
+2. The size of the queue is 8 MB, with each entry 8 bytes.
-3. We have data vilidation and K vilidation in final benchmark (not in this repo)
+3. We have data validation and K validation in final benchmark (not in this repo)